Arturo Pomar: The prodigy

 Pomar was born in Palma de Mallorca and was known in his youth as Arturito.
 Hailed as a chess prodigy, he was runner-up at the Championship of the Balearic Isles when he was 10 years old, and won the title the following year.
 World Champion Alexander Alekhine spent time in Spain and Portugal after World War II and took an interest in the young Pomar, even giving him a series of special chess lessons.
 A part of Alekhine's 1946 book ‘’Legado!’’ was devoted to him.

 Pomar played his first international tournament at Madrid in October 1943.
-Narrowly avoiding last place, he defeated Friedrich Saemisch, who was of grandmaster strength.
+Narrowly avoiding last place, he defeated Friedrich Sämisch, who was of grandmaster strength.
 Then, at just 13 years of age, he was able to draw a game against his esteemed teacher at a tournament in Gijón (1944).
 The game was an exciting "back and forth" affair, with Pomar outplaying the World Champion in the endgame and reaching a theoretically won position.
 However, inexact play allowed Alekhine to draw in a game that lasted over 70 moves.
 Alekhine won the event and Pomar finished fifth.

 Pomar's precocity invited comparison with previous prodigies like Paul Morphy, José Raúl Capablanca and Sammy Reshevsky.
 In his home country, he became quite famous, appearing in radio interviews and on film., but as his career progressed, he never quite fulfilled his early promise.